girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/stocks-and-bonds/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Lesson Roadmap
+# ROADMAP FOR STOCKS AND BONDS
-# In today’s lesson we’re going to learn:
+## In today's lesson we will learn how to:

 1. Describe the similarities and differences between stocks and bonds.
 2. Understand how Real Estate compares to stocks as an investment